 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

+Breakfast and drive to Karakorum, Mongolia'ancient capital.
+Picnic lunch en route.
 This is a long day on the road (6-7 hours drive - depending on the condition of the roads), but this evening, you will already be in the Orkhon Valley World Heritage Site, ready to start your horse riding tour tomorrow!
-Camp overnight.
+Visit of Erdene Zuu Monastery.
+After the visit, we set up camp in the wilderness at the entrance of the Orkhon Valley for dinner and overnight.

 Single rooms are only available for 2 nights on this ride, at the hotel in Ulan Bator on night 1 and 12.
 A single tent can be requested before departure at no extra cost for the camping portion of a trip.